nickg/nvc/nvc.1.md

    Trace simulation events.
 This is usually only useful for debugging the simulator.

+ * `--vhpi-trace`:
+   Trace VHPI calls and events.
+This can be useful for debugging VHPI plugins.

  * `-w, --wave=`_file_:
    Write waveform data to _file_.
 The file name is optional and if not specified will default to the name of the top-level unit with the appropriate extension